-Our net cash outflow from operating activities for the year ended December 31, 2020 was £85.6 million.
-This comprised of a net loss of £211.8 million; a decrease in working capital of £31.8 million; a one-time cash payment totaling £4.3 million, with no corresponding expense due to the modification of our share-based compensation as part of the ARYA Merger, a non-cash income of £17.8 million related to the change in fair value of the warrants and a partial offset of £180.1 by non-cash charges, mainly from the share listing expense of £152.8 million and equity-settled share-based compensation expenses for employees.
-The decrease in working capital mainly resulted from a decrease in deferred revenue of £29.3 million.
+Our net cash outflow from operating activities for the year ended December 31, 2020 was &85.6 million.
+This comprised of a net loss of &229.6 million; a decrease in working capital of &31.6 million; a one-time cash payment totaling &4.3 million, with no corresponding expense due to the modification of our share-based compensation as part of the ARYA Merger; and a partial offset of &180.2 million by non-cash charges, mainly from the share listing expense of &152.8 million and equity-settled share-based compensation expenses for employees.
+The decrease in working capital mainly resulted from a decrease in deferred revenue of &29.3 million.

 For the year ended December 31, 2019, our net cash inflow from operating activities was C71.0 million.
 This resulted from a C98.7 million increase in working capital, non-cash charges of C4.7 million, and was partially offset by the net loss of C32.5 million for the year.
-This increase in working capital mainly resulted from an increase in accounts payable, and other current and non-current liabilities of C40.0 million, primarily related to deferred revenue from the upfront payments received from our collaborations with BMS and GSK.
+This increase in working capital mainly resulted from an increase in accounts payable, and other current and non-current liabilities of C100.5 million, primarily related to deferred revenue from the upfront payments received from our collaborations with BMS and GSK.

-For the year ended December 31, 2018, our net cash inflow from operating activities was €20.7 million.
-This resulted from a €49.4 million increase in working capital, non-cash charges of €3.7 million, and was partially offset by the net loss of €32.4 million for the year.
-This increase in working capital mainly resulted from an increase in accounts payable, and other current and non-current liabilities of €44.0 million, primarily related to deferred revenue from the upfront payments received from our collaborations with Genmab.
+For the year ended December 31, 2018, our net cash inflow from operating activities was &0.7 million.
+This resulted from a &49.7 million increase in working capital, non-cash charges of &3.9 million, and was partially offset by the net loss of &3.2 million for the year.
+This increase in working capital mainly resulted from an increase in accounts payable, and other current and non-current liabilities of &43.7 million, primarily related to deferred revenue from the upfront payments received from our collaborations with Genmab.